A strong stripper applied to part of the sealed half.

 The secondary goal is the appearance.

 The primary goal is a problem free sealing job.
 This is the reverse of the way a project is usually addressed.
 However, the pretty appearance will not be so important if the job needs to be redone in a year or less.
+Remember, you have to move furniture again.
 You will see how to achieve the appearance goals in other ways than just the sealer.

 Before deciding how to proceed - evaluate the following criteria: